The ICO has set out the key steps organisations need to consider around the use of personal information.

 Treat people fairly

 If you’re making decisions about your staff based on the health information you collect, you must make sure your approach is fair.
-Think carefully about any detriment they might suffer as a result of your policy, and make sure your approach doesn’t cause any kind of discrimination.
+Think carefully about any detriment they might suffer as a result of your policy, and make sure that any adverse impacts on individuals can be justified.
+View our guidance on fairness for further information.

 Keep people’s information secure